Fruit Tree Pollination

 A few Quince varieties are self fertile.
 Other varieties may need to be accompanied with a pollinator.

 Broadview and Buccaneer are the two self-fertile varieties we would recommend for gardens.
 Other varieties are likely to be partially self-fertile and would benefit from nearby pollinators.
 Walnuts are pollinated by wind rather than insects so bear this in mind when choosing your site.

 Hazels will crop better if varieties are mixed together but due to the abundance of hazels in the wild, good crops usually appear.
 Like walnuts, pollination is mostly carried in the wind.

 Malus Crab Apples

-- In the ‘on’ year thin the fruit and summer prune the tree heavily and well before mid July.
+- In the ‘on’ year thin the fruit before it ripens and summer prune before July.